Marketing Agency Agreement: Everything You Need to Know

 Scope creep, or additional work, can be challenging to verbalize because it happens on a more day-to-day basis.
 There should be a mention or what will constitute as additional work and how the additional services will be charged.
 This can also be as simple as stating that any additional work will be quoted at a separate rate and in a different agreement.

 If you need help with a marketing agency agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.